12 Couple Journal Ideas for Relationship Fun

 You should absolutely check out my printable goal planner that gets into all the nitty-gritty details of making goals that actually STICK!
 It walks you through how to not only set the right goals, but all the step-by-step actions for actually staying on track to achieve them.
 Click to learn more about it below!

-5. Create a Bucket List
+8. Create a Bucket List

-Planning real set-in-stone goals is necessary, but having a little more fun in your goals is good too!
 That’s why I suggest creating a couples bucket list together for all the things you might want to do over the course of your lifetime (or over the summer, or whatever suits you!)

 Things to think about when creating a bucket list as a couples journal idea: